FFMS/ffms2/doc/ffms2-avisynth.md

 ## Limitations

- - Requires [Haali's Media Splitter][haali] if you want to seek in OGM or MPEG PS/TS.
-   Trying to do non-linear access in those containers without it will end in tears.
- - Haali's splitter requires transport streams to but cut at packed boundaries.
-   Use [TsRemux][tsremux] to fix the stream if you get an error message complaining about this.
  - Because of LAVF's demuxer, most raw streams (such as elementary h264 and other mpeg video streams) will fail to work properly.
  - FFAudioSource() will have to remake any index implicitly created by FFVideoSource() and therefore code like
    ```